 When you prepare your meals at home, you know exactly how much salt and oils you’re adding to your food.
 But when you go out to eat, you don’t know the amount of oil, how much salt, and other factors that go into preparing meals they are using in the kitchen.

-Although olive oil is healthier than vegetable and canola oil, it’s important to know that it too has calories and using too much can add up.
+Although olive oil is healthier than vegetable and canola oil, it’s important to know that it too has calories, and using too much can add up.
 Therefore, using PAM spray is a healthier alternative for when you cook.

 11. Eat more eggs

-Meals high in protein keep you full longer which in turn helps you eat snack less and eat less.
+Meals high in protein keep you full longer which in turn helps you eat snacks less and eat less.
 Eggs are one of the best things to eat because they’re high in protein and also a lean protein option (meaning there’s less fat not like pork).